-How to Trim & Shape a Beard Neckline
+How to Trim, Fade, & Shape a Beard Neckline

 Your beard neckline plays a critical role in your overall aesthetic.
 If your facial hair has patches or a few gray strands, it could distract others you’re trying to woo over.

 For the best look possible, you want to make a clear distinction between your neck and your beard.
 This is important regardless of what growth stage your facial hair is in.